All posts

 Do I need a paid ChatGPT account to build a ChatGPT App?

 No. sunpeak includes a local ChatGPT inspector that replicates the full ChatGPT App runtime.
-You can build, test, and iterate on your app entirely on localhost without any OpenAI account.
-You only need a ChatGPT account when you are ready to deploy your finished app.
+You can build, test, and iterate entirely on localhost without any OpenAI account.
+The inspector supports all display modes, themes, and screen sizes.
+You only need a ChatGPT account when you are ready to deploy and submit your finished app.

-What is the fastest way to start building a ChatGPT App?
+What is the fastest way to start building a ChatGPT App in 2026?

-A resource is an MCP concept for a piece of data, but more specifically in the sunpeak context it is a React component paired with a configuration object that tells ChatGPT what your app does.
-The component receives tool data (the structured output from a ChatGPT tool call) and renders it as interactive UI.
-Each resource lives in its own directory under src/resources/.
+A resource is a React component paired with a configuration object that tells ChatGPT what your app does.
+It renders tool data (the structured output from a ChatGPT tool call) as interactive UI inside the chat.
+Each resource lives in its own directory under src/resources/ and is auto-discovered by sunpeak.
+Resources use the MCP Apps ui:// URI scheme under the hood, which means the same resource works on ChatGPT, Claude, and other MCP-compatible hosts.

 What is a simulation file and why do I need one?

-A simulation file is a JSON file that contains mock tool data for local development.
+A simulation file is a JSON file in tests/simulations/ that contains mock tool data for local development.
 It defines what the user said, what tool ChatGPT called, and what data the tool returned.
-The sunpeak inspector loads these files so you can develop and easily test your UI in all states without connecting to a real ChatGPT session.
+The sunpeak inspector loads these files so you can develop and test your UI across all states without connecting to a real ChatGPT session.
+Multiple simulation files for the same tool let you test different scenarios like loading states, error states, and edge cases.

 How does useToolData work in a ChatGPT App?